 To know one was right here in Las Vegas, made it an obsession of mine.
 To see photos of it was a fun find, but where was this?
 I needed to now.
 I needed to go see it and say “I was there” I touched history while seeing an amazing view of the Las Vegas valley!
 I was also getting upset when I would see something on TV reality shows about these “mysterious” arrows appearing out of nowhere and trying to make it out to be some alien markers…

 Thank You Googe Maps and a website that gave me the GPS coordinates for the surviving mysterious arrows, I was close to experiencing history.
-Now, for anybody who has ever tried to do GeoCaching in the Las Vegas region, you know having the GPS coordinates are one thing, getting to them is another story.
+Now, for anybody who has ever tried to do GeoCaching in the Las Vegas region, you know having the GPS coordinates is one thing, getting to them is another story.
 You may be only a few feet away, but a large valley or maybe even a slot canyon could be the one thing standing between you and the pot of gold.
 Or some landowner and a fence.
 We don’t trespass!!

 Up For an Adventure?